 A cervical teratoma is a tumor that grows on the neck of a baby in utero.
 It can grow so large that it obstructs the airway of the baby, making it impossible for the child to breathe at birth.
 This type of tumor is rare, affecting approximately one in 16,000 babies.

-Kristin and her husband, Bill, of Columbus, Ohio, soon learned that the best chance for their baby’s survival would be for Kristin to undergo what is called an EXIT procedure (ex-utero intrapartum treatment).
+Kristin and her husband, Bill, of Columbus, Oh, soon learned that the best chance for their baby’s survival would be for Kristin to undergo what is called an EXIT procedure (ex-utero intrapartum treatment).
 This procedure combines a surgery on the baby’s airway with a C-section delivery.
-They were referred to the Fetal Care Center of Cincinnati and quickly made arrangements for what turned out to be a lengthy stay.
+They were referred to the Cincinnati Fetal Center and quickly made arrangements for what turned out to be a lengthy stay.

-The Hilemans were able to take advantage of a concierge service through Guest Services at Cincinnati Children’s Hospital Medical Center, one of three local hospitals that makes up the Fetal Care Center.
+The Hilemans were able to take advantage of a concierge service through Guest Services at Cincinnati Children’s, one of three local hospitals that makes up the Cincinnati Fetal Center.
 This service helps out-of-town families make travel arrangements such as lodging and transportation.
 That freed up the Hilemans to coordinate care for daughter Brynn, who was 3 at the time.

 “We had several team meetings with our doctors,” Kristin says.
 “It was very helpful.
 Any time we had an MRI they’d go over all of the results with us.”
 They not only learned what to expect before their baby’s birth, but also what they would face after delivery and the special needs their baby might have due to complications from the tumor.

 “It’s scary to go through something like this,” Kristin says.
 “There’s a risk for the mom as well as the baby.
 They really made us feel at home and took great care of us.”

 A Complex Procedure